 Kia Soul EV UK Price

-There’s just one version at the moment called ‘First Edition’.
+There’s just one version at the moment called ‘Maxx’.
 No doubt other trim levels will follow.

-So it’s not the cheapest of EVs.
-However, in its segment of long range electric cars up to £40,000, it’s a very strong candidate.
+After a recent price drop, in its segment of long range electric cars up to £40,000, it’s now a very strong candidate.
 Here’s a price comparison with competitors offering 250+ miles real world range: